 Walnuts are perhaps best-known for being the quintessential healthy brain-food.
 But who knew that walnuts were also winning top prizes for their heart-healthy, free-radical fighting, antioxidant properties as well?

-In a recent March 2011 report, given at the 241st National Meeting & Exposition of the American Chemical Society in California, scientists offered an in-depth analysis demonstrating how walnuts have a unique mix of more free-radical neutralizing antioxidants, as well as higher quality antioxidants than any other nut on the planet.
-The study analyzed both the amount and quality of antioxidants found in walnuts, almonds, peanuts, pistachios, hazelnuts, Brazil nuts, cashews, macadamias and pecans.
+In a 2011 talk given at the 241st National Meeting & Exposition of the American Chemical Society in California, scientists involved in the study offered further explanation.
+It turns out that walnuts contain a unique mix of free-radical neutralizing antioxidants and the highest quality of antioxidants of all nuts tested.
+The study analyzed both the amount and quality of antioxidants found in walnuts, almonds, peanuts, pistachios, hazelnuts, Brazil nuts, cashews, macadamias, and pecans.

-The study was direct and conclusive: Walnuts hold the largest amounts, and the highest potency’s, of antioxidants, as compared to other nuts.
-The study also found that the nut has up to 15 times more antioxidant potency than vitamin E, an oil known for its strong antioxidant effects.
-This suggests that walnuts may play a role in preventing us from getting cancer, as well as other free-radical-based diseases.
+The study was direct and conclusive: Walnuts contain the highest amounts and the strongest potency antioxidants, compared with other commonly eaten nuts.
+The study also found that the walnut has up to 15 times more antioxidant potency than vitamin E, an oil known for its strong antioxidant effects.
+This suggests that walnuts may play a role in preventing us from getting diseases that are linked to free radicals.

-- A complete high-quality protein that packs almost as much protein-punch as meat
+- A complete high-quality protein that packs almost as much punch as meat

-- A natural form of dietary fiber in a raw and easy to eat form
+- A natural form of dietary fiber in an easy to eat form

-Because of these great health benefits, the scientists conducting the study encourage us to include more walnuts in our diet.
+Because of these incredible health benefits, the scientists conducting the study encourage us to include more walnuts in our diet.
 The best way to eat them is in-the-raw and organic, as we can reap most of the antioxidant benefits this way.
-In fact, years of research by other scientists suggest that the regular consumption of small amounts of nuts, such as walnuts, can lower our chances of developing heart disease, Type 2 diabetes, some forms of cancer, gallstones, as well as other health issues.
+In fact, years of research by other scientists suggest that regularly eating small amounts of nuts, such as walnuts, is associated with lower levels of heart disease, blood sugar issues, gallstones, and other serious health conditions.

 “A handful of walnuts contains almost twice as much antioxidants as an equivalent amount of any other commonly consumed nut.
 But unfortunately, people don’t eat a lot of them.
-This study suggests that consumers should eat more walnuts as part of a healthy diet… There’s another advantage in choosing walnuts as a source of antioxidants.
-The heat from roasting nuts generally reduces the quality of the antioxidants.
-People usually eat walnuts raw or unroasted, and get the full effectiveness of those antioxidants.”
+This study suggests that consumers should eat more walnuts as part of a healthy diet.”

-In fact, research from Vinson shows that nuts only make up approximately 8% of the daily antioxidants found in the average person’s diet.
-This may be due to a lack of awareness around their health benefits, but may also come from the myth that you should avoid nuts because they are high in fat,” and should be avoided.
-This is sad news, as the fats in nuts are some of the best fats on the planet, and are high in healthy forms of polyunsaturated and monounsaturated fats (the kinds that do not clog your arteries and are good for your health.
+Vinson’s research shows that nuts make up only 8 percent of the antioxidants found in the average person’s daily diet.
+This may be due to a lack of awareness around their health benefits, but may also come from the myth that you should avoid nuts because they are high in fat and high in calories.
+The truth is that the fats in nuts are high in healthy forms of polyunsaturated and monounsaturated fats–the kinds that do not clog your arteries and are good for your health.

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 Global Healing Center does not dispense medical advice, prescribe, or diagnose illness.
 The views and nutritional advice expressed by Global Healing Center are not intended to be a substitute for conventional medical service.
 If you have a severe medical condition or health concern, see your physician.